BirolYesiloglu/IMDB-CLONE/README.md

 Azure,Netlify and Heroku(this is actually done but it wants 5$) problems.

 # Final NOTE
 All in all, I couldn't transfer the codes into some platforms.
 But I have tried a lot of different kind.
 Thank you for everything, I have learned a lot of things.
 Before this lessons I had no idea about developing a website.
 After each tries I got better but it is not of to transfer into Azure platform.
 So sorry for that.
+Super user email = admin@hotmail.com
+Password = Admin123